Meet the Women's and Gender Center Staff

 Fun fact: I'm a published poet :]

-Why the WGC is important to me: I know what it feels like to be marginalized and to be given the freedom to have a voice is an invaluable gift that I believe we should all celebrate—and we can, at the Women's and Gender Center!
+Why the WGC is important to me: I know what it feels like to be marginalized.
+To be given the freedom to have a voice is an invaluable gift that I believe we should all celebrate—and we can, at the Women's and Gender Center!

 Name: Hannah Warren